Explicit methods for the Hasse norm principle and applications to $A_n$ and $S_n$ extensions: Applications to and extensions

 \subsection{The $A_6$ and $A_7$ cases}

-In this section we prove Theorem \ref{A6A7} and also give a complete characterization of weak approximation for the norm one tori associated to $A_6$ and $A_7$ extensions.
+In this section we give a complete characterization of the Hasse norm principle and weak approximation for the norm one tori associated to $A_6$ and $A_7$ extensions.
 Various subgroups of $A_6$ and $A_7$ are given by semidirect products of smaller subgroups.
 For brevity, we omit the precise construction of these semidirect products from the main text and refer the reader to Tables \ref{a6_table} and \ref{a7_table} of the Appendix containing the generators of these subgroups.
-We start by settling the Galois case of Theorem \ref{A6A7}.
+Our main result is the following: